emspay/ems-online-prestashop-1.6/README.md

-# ING PSP plugin for Prestashop 1.6.x
+# EMS PAY plugin for Prestashop 1.6.x
 This is the offical EMS Pay plugin.

 ## About